Playstyle & Rotation

 Since you’ll be running Lightweaver, it is important to build stacks by using Flash Heals and then spending them on buffed Heals.
 If you talent into Power Word: Life, you’ll want to be using that to save allies from near death.
 Holy is a very single target focused healer in Mythic+ so the best way to improve at the spec is to improve your target selection.

-In terms of DPS, you want to make use of Divine Star as much as possible, on top of Empyreal Blaze, allowing you to unleash 2 instant Holy Fires after a Holy Word: Chastise.
+In terms of DPS, the main part of it comes from Empyreal Blaze, allowing you to unleash 2 instant Holy Fires after a Holy Word: Chastise.
 The duration will get extended so you can use them even in Single Target without any loss.
 You will want to refresh your Shadow Word: Pain, or keep DoTing new targets during downtime and/or on the move.

 If you’re running higher keys, don’t forget to use Power Word: Shield when Prayer of Mending is on cooldown, even though it’s not a staple of the spec as it is for Discipline.
 This is your only form of absorb on other people and can sometimes be the play on some big targeted mechanic if your Guardian Spirit is planned for something else or is on cooldown.